 - Chevrolet Volt: This plug-in hybrid may get better gas mileage than most cars, but it has been known to require frequent maintenance and repairs due to its complicated electrical system.

 - Ford C-Max Hybrid: Though this model is efficient, the battery tends to die after a few years of use, leaving drivers stranded with no way to power it.

-- Volkswagen Touareg Hybrid: Despite having lots of features and luxury options, this model's fuel efficiency ratings are on the lower end compared to other hybrids in Missouri.
+- Volkswagen Touareg Hybrid: Despite having lots of features and luxury options, this model's fuel efficiency ratings are on the lower end compared to other hybrids in Kirksville.

 - Nissan Altima Hybrid: As one of the earliest hybrid models, this car was never meant for long drives and has had many reported issues with its battery.

-- Mitsubishi Outlander Plug-in Hybrid: This vehicle may be good off the road, but Missouri drivers are better off avoiding it due to its low MPGs and subpar performance.
+- Mitsubishi Outlander Plug-in Hybrid: This vehicle may be good off the road, but Kirksville drivers are better off avoiding it due to its low MPGs and subpar performance.

 - Kia Optima Hybrid: Though this car is packed with features, its hybrid system has been known to suffer from serious maintenance problems that require frequent trips to the dealership for repairs.

-- BMW X5 xDrive40e: Despite being one of the most expensive hybrids on the market, this model has had multiple reports of unexpected stalling and other electrical issues during driving in Missouri.
+- BMW X5 xDrive40e: Despite being one of the most expensive hybrids on the market, this model has had multiple reports of unexpected stalling and other electrical issues during driving in Kirksville.

-- Audi A3 e-tron: This vehicle's limited range and subpar performance makes it a poor option for Missouri drivers looking to buy an affordable used hybrid.
+- Audi A3 e-tron: This vehicle's limited range and subpar performance makes it a poor option for Kirksville drivers looking to buy an affordable used hybrid.

 10 Best New Crossovers to Lease in Missouri